acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

     RHReg int
 }
 ```
-This struct is used to "link" 2 devices, `LHDevice` and `RHDevice` are used to identify which device (which Cpu, ROM or RAM), `LHReg` and `RHReg` identify which register of that device (X0, X1, X2 or X3).
-"Link" here means that one register of two devices will use the same `chan int` variable.
+This struct "links" 2 devices, `LHDevice` and `RHDevice` identify which device to be "linked" (which CPU, ROM or RAM), `LHReg` and `RHReg` identify which register of that device (X0, X1, X2 or X3).
+The term "link" means one register of two devices would use the same `chan int` variable.
 All the `vm.Link`s are processed inside `wizardcult_vm_LoadProgram` function.
-> You can imagine `chan int` is like a pipe in C, it can be read (received) from or written (sent) to.
-Moreover, sends and receives block until the other side is ready so it can be use to synchronize goroutines without locks or mutexes.
-That's how the program avoids race condition.
+> In C, you can imagine `chan int` is a pipe that can be read (received) from or written (sent) to.
+By default, sends and receives block until the other side is ready.
+This allows goroutines to synchronize without locks or mutexes.
+The program avoids a race situation in this way.

-Now back to `wizardcult_vm___ptr_Cpu__Execute`, this function is the heart of the VM.
-It fetchs the next instruction to execute, each instruction has an opcode:
+Now back to the `wizardcult_vm___ptr_Cpu__Execute` function, which is the heart of the VM.
+It fetchs the next instruction to execute, including an opcode for each instruction:
 ```
 0 : Nop
 1 : Mov